nmdarksky/nmdarksky.github.io/index.md

 only when it is needed, and use redder light when possible.

-**Why?** <i>Responsible lighting can be safer, save energy and money, be healthier, have less adverse effect on wildlife, and enable greater human appreciation and scientific study of the night sky.
+**Why?** <i>Responsible lighting can be safer, save energy and money, be healthier, have less adverse effect on wildlife, respect property rights, and enable greater human appreciation and scientific study of the night sky.
 Dark skies can also have a positive economic impact through astrotourism and attracting people to live in New Mexico.
 There really is no down side!</i>